 Skip to content

-How to Browse Safely and Privately on Internet
+Tips to Browse Safely and Privately on the Internet

-A safe and secure surfing experience has become a necessity of the hour, given the rising threat to online privacy.
-The best ways to browse sites privately and safely on any web browser are to select a privacy-enhanced browser, opt for a private browsing mode, use a VPN, or proxy server, tweak the browser’s privacy settings, and disable extensions.
+The best ways to browse sites privately and safely on any web browser are to select a privacy-enhanced browser, opt for a private browsing mode, use a VPN or proxy server, tweak the browser’s privacy settings, and disable extensions.

 First, if a private and secure browsing experience is at the top of your priority list, you should choose a browser that respects these factors.
 And one shouldn’t look any further than Tor.